-Balanced Body Labs™ is now offering a test for vitamin levels through a dry blood spot (DBS) test.
+Balanced Body Labs™ is now offering a test for vitamin levels through a dried blood spot (DBS) test.
 With a DBS test, a simple finger stick blood test will do the trick.
 Our vitamin DBS test is considered a therapeutic drug monitoring/toxicological test associated with vitamins supplementation.
 It’s important to stay up to date regarding nutrition facts.
 Our resources below can help you understand the various vitamins that our DBS is able to test.

 Vitamins play essential roles to human’s health by acting as coenzymes and precursors of coenzymes in the regulation of metabolic processes.
 They must be obtained through the diet because they either are not synthesized in the body or are not synthesized in adequate amounts.
 Depleted levels of vitamins can lead to life threatening conditions and seriously limit the body’s ability to fight off infection and disease.
 Vitamin and nutrition dry blood spots tests can detect vitamin deficiencies, indicating which vitamins you lack and which you are getting enough of through natural sources.
-The vitamin DBS test is a cheap and convenient way to take control of your health.
+The vitamin DBS test is an inexpensive and convenient way to take control of your health.

-List of what’s measured in our vitamin DBS test:
+Here’s a list of what’s measured in our vitamin DBS test:

 Vitamin A (Retinol)